Close

 [1] The Clean Tech Scenario (CTS) by 2050 includes a 45% reduction in direct CO2 emissions from chemistry despite a 40% increase in demand for basic chemicals.
 It also includes a (nearly) tripling of the global average collection rate of plastic waste.

-• 30.
-Are there no alternative raw materials for the shale gas from the United States that Project ONE will use?
+• Are there no alternative raw materials for the shale gas from the United States?

 The introduction of bio-based raw materials for the production of plastics is a very promising evolution.
 Although it is not yet possible to make all plastics from bio-based raw materials, we are fully committed to increasing the amount of bio-based raw materials we use, especially in Belgium: